New Testament: Gospels

 Authorship of the Gospels remains divided among both evangelical and critical scholars.
 The names of each Gospel stems from church tradition, and yet the authors of the Gospels do not identify themselves in their respective texts.
 All four gospels and the Acts of the Apostles are anonymous works.
 The Gospel of John claims to be based on eyewitness testimony from the Disciple whom Jesus loved, but never names this character.
-According to Bart D. Ehrman of the University of North Carolina, none of the authors of the Gospels were eyewitnesses or even explicitly claimed to be eyewitnesses.
+The author of Luke-Acts claimed to access an eyewitness to Paul; this claim remains accepted by most scholars.
+Objections to this viewpoint mainly take the form of the following two interpretations, but also include the claim that Luke-Acts contains differences in theology and historical narrative which are irreconcilable with the authentic letters of Paul the Apostle.
+According to Bart D. Ehrman of the University of North Carolina, none of the authors of the Gospels were eyewitnesses or even explicitly claimed to be eyewitnesses of Jesus's life.
 Ehrman has argued for a scholarly consensus that many New Testament books were not written by the individuals whose names are attached to them.
 Scholarly opinion is that names were fixed to the gospels by the mid second century AD.
 Many scholars believe that none of the gospels were written in the region of Palestine.

 Christian tradition identifies John the Apostle with John the Evangelist, the supposed author of the Gospel of John.
 Traditionalists tend to support the idea that the writer of the Gospel of John himself claimed to be an eyewitness in their commentaries of John 21:24 and therefore the gospel was written by an eyewitness.
-This idea is rejected by the majority of modern scholars.
+This idea is rejected by the majority of modern scholars; most think the verses claim the beloved disciple was the author of the gospel, but the passage is widely viewed as a later addition by either the author of chapters 1-20 or by another redactor, though a growing minority view it as part of the earliest text.
+The author may also claim to be a witness in 19:35.

-Most scholars hold to the two-source hypothesis, which posits that the Gospel of Mark was the first gospel to be written.
+Most scholars hold to the two-source hypothesis, which posits that the Gospel of Mark was the first gospel to be written, though alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
 On this view, the authors of the Gospel of Matthew and the Gospel of Luke used as sources the Gospel of Mark and a hypothetical Q document to write their individual gospel accounts.
 These three gospels are called the Synoptic Gospels, because they include many of the same stories, often in the same sequence, and sometimes in exactly the same wording.
 Scholars agree that the Gospel of John was written last, by using a different tradition and body of testimony.
 In addition, most scholars agree that the author of Luke also wrote the Acts of the Apostles.
 Scholars hold that these books constituted two-halves of a single work, Luke–Acts.